Interpretable Sparse Proximate Factors for Large Dimensions

 \end{enumerate}

-Proximate factors $\tilde{F}$ approximate latent factors $F$ well as measured by the generalized correlation.
-The generalized correlation equals the correlation between appropriately rotated proximate and population factors as defined in the next section.
+Proximate factors $\tilde{\*F}$ approximate latent factors $\*F$ well as measured by the generalized correlation.
+The generalized correlation equals the correlation between appropriately rotated proximate and population factors as defined in the subsequent sections.
 It is natural to measure the distance between two factors by their correlation.
-If two factors are perfectly correlated they explain the same variation in the data and provide the same results in linear regressions.\footnote{Obviously perfectly correlated factors do not necessarily need to have the same mean.
-However, in our empirical study the first and second moment properties of the proximate factor coincide with the non-sparse PCA factors.}
+If two factors are perfectly correlated they explain the same variation in the data and provide the same results in linear regressions.